Hovenden House, Barn and Abolition Hall: Jane Johnson

 As Still led Johnson and her sons away, five Black dockhands prevented Wheeler from stopping them.
 (Note: The dockhands were John Ballard, James P. Braddock, William Curtis, James Martin and Isaac Moore.)
-Williamson remained to explain to authorities that this had been a lawful act, not a kidnapping.
+Williamson remained behind to explain to authorities that this had been a lawful act, not a kidnapping.

 Williamson, the only white man involved, was arrested and charged with violating the Fugitive Slave Act.
 (Note: Judge John Kintzing Kane: "Of all the parties to the act of violence, he [Williamson] was the only white man, the only citizen, the only individual having recognized political rights, the only person whose social training could certainly interpret either his own duties or the rights of others, under the constitution of the land.")
 Federal Judge John Kintzing Kane presided over his trial, and refused to believe that Williamson did not know where Johnson was being hidden.
 Kane found Williamson in contempt of court, and jailed him for more than three months, which attracted national attention.
 Williamson's successful defense was that Wheeler had voluntarily brought Johnson into Pennsylvania, a free state, therefore she was not a fugitive across state lines, and Pennsylvania law rather than federal law applied.

 Still and the five dockhands were charged with forcible abduction, rioting, disorderly conduct, and assault.
 On August 29, 1855, Johnson appeared as a surprise witness at their trial, and testified that it had been her own decision to walk away from Wheeler, freeing herself and her sons.
 The most serious charges against the Black men were dismissed, although the two who had restrained Wheeler were convicted of assault and spent a week in jail.

 Johnson was escorted out of the courthouse by abolitionists Lucretia Mott, Rev. James Miller McKim and George Corson.
 She was hidden at Corson's house in Plymouth Meeting to prevent pro-slavery activists from abducting her and returning her to slavery.
 (Note: "The following night, in a close carriage, she [Johnson] was brought to the house of George Corson, at Plymouth Meeting, where for a few days in privacy, she received the kind ministrations of Martha Maulsby Corson, wife of George, and one of the earliest and most devoted of the abolitionists of the region.")
 At the end of her stay, Corson's thirteen-year-old son, Ellwood, drove Johnson in a carriage by night to Mahlon Linton's house in Newtown, Bucks County, Pennsylvania.
-From there she was smuggled to Boston, Massachusetts, and reunited with her sons.
+From there she was smuggled back to Boston, Massachusetts, and reunited with her sons.